Collet Barker

 Collet Barker (31 December 1784 – 30 April 1831) was a British military officer and explorer.
-He explored areas of South Australia, Western Australia and Cobourg Peninsula, Northern Territory.
+He was commandant at two British outposts for the Colony of New South Wales.
+Fort Wellington on the Cobourg Peninsula, Northern Territory and a penal settlement at King George Sound (Western Australia).
+Following the closure of the penal settlement at King George's Sound, at the direction of the Governor, whilst he was enroute to Sydney he explored areas of Southern Australia along the eastern shore of Gulf St Vincent, the southern Mount Lofty Ranges, Adelaide Plains and overland from Yankalilla Bay on Fleurieu Peninsula to the Murray Mouth before being killed whilst on duty.

-History
+Early life

-Barker was born in Hackney, England, and lived in Newbury as a child.
+Barker was born in Hackney, England, son of William Barker and his wife Sarah Collet and lived in Newbury as a child.
 He joined the British Army on 23 January 1806, as an ensign by purchase in the 39th Regiment of Foot; he became a lieutenant in 1809 and a captain in 1825.
-Barker was a veteran of the Peninsular Wars, serving in Sicily, Portugal, Spain, and France.
-He also served in Canada and Ireland before embarking with his regiment, the 39th Regiment of Foot 1st Battalion, on the prison hulk Phoenix for Australia; he arrived in Sydney on 18 July 1828.
+Barker served in Sicily in 1807-11 and was a veteran of the Peninsular Wars, serving in Portugal, Spain, and France.
+He also served in Canada and Ireland before embarking with his regiment, the 39th Regiment of Foot 1st Battalion, on the prison convict hulk Phoenix for Australia; which arrived in Port Jackson,Sydney on 14 July 1828.